 - Only buy from a pharmacy located in the United States.

-- If a medication looks or smells different, don’t take any of it and contact your pharmacist and doctor right away.
+- If a medication looks or smells different, don’t take any of it.
+Contact your pharmacist and doctor right away.

 - Look online to see photos of medications to visually check for discrepancies.
-Helpful sites include WebMd and RxList.
+Helpful sites include pill identification sites run by WebMd and RxList.
+Additionally, visit the Flickr site run by the FDA that has photos of real and counterfeit medications.

 Additionally, the FDA advises patients to beware of pharmacies that: